geode-sdk/docs/mods/dependencies.md

 }
 ```

 Dependencies can be specified by using an object that maps from a mod id to a version, or more information if needed.
-The dependency may also be set as [required](#Required), which specifies if the mod is required for the dependant mod to load.
+The dependency may also be set as required, which specifies if the mod is required or [optional](#Optional-Dependencies) for the dependant mod to load.
 If this is not specified, the dependency is marked as required.

 The `version` field of a dependency may be written as `>=version`, `=version`, or `<=version`.
 The comparisons work as expected, with the addition that if the major versions are different, the comparison is always false.
 This means that if you depend on version `>=1.2.5` of a mod, version `v1.8.0` will be considered acceptable but `v2.0.0` will not.
 For this reason, [if you make a mod that is depended upon, you should follow strict semver](https://semver.org).